 It’s time to get creative about cutting back and saving money where you can.
 But if you need some help, here is a list of ways to save to get you started, many of which we have both utilized.

-- Switch to cheaper cell service provider like Project Fi, or join a group plan
+- Switch to a cheaper cell service provider like Project Fi, or join a group plan.

 - Give up cable TV and use a streaming service like Hulu or Netflix

 - Eat out less.

 - Sell some of your old stuff you have sitting around.

 - Trade-in that fancy, expensive car for a more cost-effective vehicle.